atsepkov/RapydScript/README.md

 Variable number of arguments (*args)
 ------------------------------------
-Like Python, Javascript allows the user to write a function that takes variable number of arguments and performs its logic on all of them.
+Like Python, JavaScript allows the user to write a function that takes variable number of arguments and performs its logic on all of them.
 Some examples of this are Math.max(), console.log() function and array's concat() method.
 Unlike, Python, however, JavaScript does not make this intuitive.
 You have to use a special iterable element inside the function called `arguments`, which has some properties of an array but doesn't support all of the functionality.
 Likewise, if you want to unfold an array into a list of arguments for a function during a function call, you have to use `.apply()` method instead of invoking the function normally.
 RapydScript converts Pythonic way of `*args` declaration to JavaScript.
 For example, the following function definition will take 2 named arguments, and dump the rest into an array (an actual array, not a gimped `arguments` object, like in JavaScript):

 	def doSomething(a, b, *args):
 		...